cman81/family-to-do/KANBAN.md

 - Clone a task

 ## Doing
-- Fix bug: when editing a task note, console says "renderTask is not defined"
+- Mark a task "is_more" if it contains a note or subtasks

 ## Done
 - Render a list of incomplete tasks with: name, due date (as necessary), more details (as necessary)